'

 However, this seemingly solid order began to subtly shake over time.

-After the late 17th century, as the population surged, Seoul was no longer a city confined within its fortress walls.
+After the late 17th century, as the population surged, Seoul was no longer a city confined within its walls.

-Amidst this massive wave of change, the group most slowly yet profoundly affected was women.
+Amidst this massive wave of change, the group most slowly yet deeply affected was women.
 The saying that men are the sky and women are the earth was not just a metaphor but a structure of life.

 Education was different, spaces were separated, and marriage was a duty rather than a matter of love.
 Nevertheless, women were the center of the household and held property rights and rights as mothers.
 In the early Joseon period, a daughter's inheritance rights were taken for granted, and a wife's property could not be arbitrarily touched by her husband.